 Introducing a guest author on my blog — my Mum, Violet.
 A few years ago, I asked my Mum to write down the story of how she and my Dad met in London in 1963.
-She was a Scottish woman and he was an Israeli man, she was a Protestant, he was Jewish.
-She was … Continue reading How People Come To Be In Places You Might Not Expect To See Them In
+She was a Scottish woman and he was an Israeli man, she was Protestant, he was Jewish.
+She was in … Continue reading How People Come To Be In Places You Might Not Expect To See Them In

 Our friends Shannon and Maury Browning-Lam at KL Pooch Resort and Rescue in Malaysia are doing amazing work and giving the highest standard of care to 150 rescued dogs (including 7 paralyzed dogs) who are victims of abuse, abandonment, and injury.
 KL Pooch Resort and Rescue is building a new facility that aims to be … Continue reading Support KL Pooch Rescue

 At this time when political developments in the US are causing much anxiety, fear, and stress, I stay grounded by taking action, and by following teachers and public figures who encourage non-violent activism, for human rights and climate justice.
 I recommend checking out Ethan Nichtern's 7 point plan for engaged mindfulness in 2017.
 The first … Continue reading Staying present and engaged.

 From our wonderful hosts at Yoga Rocks in Crete: "A very warm welcome to 2017 from the whole Yoga Rocks team.
 We imagine many of you have some personal resolutions aimed at self-improvement of some type or another.
 While looking after yourself is a great start to looking after others we hope you all fancy … Continue reading Win a free yoga retreat in Crete!